 Rank Skill Description Uses 5 Mockery May call the Taunt effect.
-"With the power of Sorcery, Taunt. " x2 per combat 6 Freeze May call the Slow effect.
-"With the power of Sorcery, Slow ." x2 per combat 7 Ice Blast May call the Body effect with the next 3 packets in a row, called within 1 second of each other.
-"With the power of Sorcery, Body, Body, Body ". x2 per combat 8 Poison Spray May call the Poison effect.
-"With the power of Sorcery, Poison. " X2 per combat
+"With the power of Sorcery, Taunt. " x2 per encounter 6 Freeze May call the Slow effect.
+"With the power of Sorcery, Slow ." x2 per encounter 7 Ice Blast May call the Body effect with the next 3 packets in a row, called within 1 second of each other.
+"With the power of Sorcery, Body, Body, Body ". x2 per encounter 8 Poison Spray May call the Poison effect.
+"With the power of Sorcery, Poison ." x2 per encounter